ProBeat: Black journalists in tech you should follow

 - Sidney Fussell — read his work at Wired, including “Protests renew scrutiny of tech’s ties to law enforcement.”

-- Taylor Lyles — read her work at the Verge including her article “A smart toilet could identify you by your ‘analprint’ and detect diseases.”
+- Taylor Lyles — read her work at the Verge, including her article “A smart toilet could identify you by your ‘analprint’ and detect diseases.”

 - Samara Lynn — read her work at Black Enterprise, including “Bots in blackface — The rise of fake black people on social media promoting political agendas.”